 Self-installations, or installations done by contractors without the BPI certifications listed above, do not qualify for rebates.

 This product excludes new residential construction, new residential additions, insulation of doors, garages, sheds, workshops, below-ground basements, mobile homes, projects with pre-improvement R-values of R-16 or greater, and residential properties with more than four units.
 To qualify for a rebate, all insulation must be installed to the manufacturer’s specifications and meet all state and local codes and federal regulations.
 Air sealing and weather stripping must follow industry-accepted practices for mitigating air leakage.
-For safety reasons, residences with asbestos and/or vermiculite cannot receive a blower door test and are disqualified from the product until they can prove mitigation work has been done to remove all asbestos and/or vermiculite from the residence.
+For areas being treated, where there is a risk of asbestos, or other hazardous materials becoming airborne, blower door depressurization tests may not be performed.
+In these situations, the contractor is required to safely complete air sealing measures to the best of their abilities and note the invoice that the presence of a hazardous material prevented a blower door test from being completed.
+These customers will not be eligible for an air-sealing rebate.

 A combustion appliance zone (CAZ) test check box is included on the rebate application—contractors are required to acknowledge that testing was completed and/or note a recommendation for CAZ testing to be performed by an HVAC contractor.
 The Company reserves the right to inspect installations before or after issuing a rebate.
 Rebates will not be issued if the same purchase has already been rebated through other Public Service rebate products, such as through the Home Performance with ENERGY STAR Product.
 Customers are eligible for one rebate per calendar year.

 Starting in 2019, qualifying cellular shades that are purchased and installed by customers will be eligible for a prescriptive rebate.
-Qualifying cellular shades must be AERC certified.
+Qualifying cellular shades must be Attachments Energy Rating Council (AERC) certified.
 Certification can be verified on the AERC website using the AERC Certification number located on the cellular shade packaging.
 Eligible customers must be those customers with a combination of residential electric and natural gas service or electric-only service who are electrically-heating their residences.
 Customers must also have central air conditioning in the residence to qualify for this rebate.

 F. Stakeholder Involvement